Zallo

 A jar of tuna fillets with a black and red label featuring Japanese iconography against a wood background.

-The tuna and anchovies are caught seasonally when they are at their best, and then the best of this catch are chosen by Zallo at the morning fish markets, meaning the raw materials Zallo uses are top notch.
-Zallo then cans the fish by hand which equals yet another tier of quality control.
-The fish is complemented by high quality olive oil, escabeche and sauces.
+Catching the anchovies and white tuna seasonally for a limited amount of time means the anchovies are not only at their best but that they are not overfished.
+The best of the catches are chosen by Zallo at the morning fish markets, meaning the raw materials Zallo uses are top notch.
+Zallo then cans the fish by hand which means more quality control.
+The fish is complemented with high quality olive oil, sunflower oil, escabeche and sauces.
 Zallo’s commitment to sustainability is wide ranging, from the way the fish is caught to the way it is packaged.